Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ### Target Audience

-MyPSE.ie aims to provide its service to all Irish based SEN School Pupils and their representitives.
+MyPSE.ie aims to provide its service to all Irish based SEN School Pupils and their representatives.
 The application also benefits teachers and schools within the Irish education system.
 <br>

 ### Target Audience summary